bluccino/tool-pimp/README.md

 ~~~
     Step 1: We need to modify script @my-env/bin/activate, in order to implicitely
-            source setup/cleanup upon activation/deactivation of @my-ws
+            source setup.sh/cleanup.sh upon activation/deactivation of @my-ws
 ~~~

-How does `@my-ws/bin/activate` know where `setup` and `cleanup` are located?
+How does `@my-ws/bin/activate` know where `setup.sh` and `cleanup.sh` are located?
 In `.pimp/bin` ?
 The answer is no!
 The scripts are expected to be in the virtual environment's binary directory `@my-ws/bin`.
 If one of them is missing, it is also OK and no error is reported.